 The AWS Athena implementation was the ideal solution for a number of reasons.
 Not only did it perform better than their prior operational model, but because Athena uses ANSI SQL, it was a perfect fit for the client’s data science team since they were already very familiar with ANSI SQL queries.

-Moreover, because the AWS service is serverless, there were no issues with scalability due to server constraints that the infrastructure team had to be involved in for prior to the Athena solution.
-Finally, because the client only had to pay per query and based on how much data they actually queried against, combined with the cost savings they recognized since they no longer had to maintain their own server environments, they were able to realize a significant operational cost savings.
+Moreover, because the AWS service is serverless, there were no issues with scalability due to server constraints that the infrastructure team was involved with prior to the Athena solution.
+Finally, because the client only had to pay per query.
+Based on how much data they actually queried against, combined with the cost savings they recognized since they no longer had to maintain their own server environments, they were able to realize a significant operational cost savings.